Feasibility of a trapped atom interferometer with accelerating optical traps: Concept for accelerating traps

 where

 and

-The movement of the atom is captured by the displacement term $D(\alpha_{bot})$, which is comprised of the final displacement of the trap $s_{b}(t_{m})$ and an integral that includes the velocity of trap movement $\dot{s}_{b}(t)$ multiplied by an oscillating term.
+Here $\tilde{s}_{b}(t) = s_{b}(t)+\frac{g}{\omega_{0}^{2}}$ (see Appendix \ref{AtomInMovingTrap} for the purpose and physical meaning of this shift).
+The movement of the atom is captured by the displacement term $D(\alpha_{\textrm{bot}})$, which is comprised of the final displacement of the trap $s_{b}(t_{m})$ and an integral that includes the velocity of trap movement $\dot{s}_{b}(t)$ multiplied by an oscillating term.
 Additionally, we see the appearance of the non-trivial phase terms $\phi_{b,1}$ and $\phi_{b,2}$, due to the phase space area that the coherent state covers over the trapping time.
+While there is an adiabatic limit where $\Phi_{sc,b}$ dominates the signal, we focus on large accelerations in the succeeding sections.

-$D(\alpha_{bot})$ is the term most important for the semiclassical atom dynamics in a moving trap.
-We can look at a simple example where $\Dot{s}(t) = s_{0}\omega_{m} \sin[\omega_{m}t]$, where $s_{0}$ is the maximum displacement of the trap and $\omega_{m}$ characterizes how fast $\Dot{s}(t)$ changes over time.
-In this case, the integral $I_{\alpha_{bot}}=\int_{0}^{t_{m}}dt~~\Dot{\tilde{s}}_{b}(t)e^{i\omega_{0}(t-t_{m})}$ in Eq. \ref{eq:DAlphaBot} evaluates to
+$D(\alpha_{\textrm{bot}})$ is the term most important for the semiclassical atom dynamics in a moving trap.
+We can look at a simple example where $\Dot{s}_{b}(t) = (s_{0}/2)\omega_{m} \sin(\omega_{m}t)$, where $s_{0}$ is the maximum displacement of the trap and $\omega_{m}$ characterizes how fast $\Dot{s}_{b}(t)$ changes over time.
+In this case, the integral $I_{\alpha_{\textrm{bot}}}=\int_{0}^{t_{m}}dt~~\Dot{\tilde{s}}_{b}(t)e^{i\omega_{0}(t-t_{m})}$ in Eq.~\ref{eq:DAlphaBot} evaluates to

-In the limit where $\omega_{0} \gg \omega_{m}$, that is in the limit where $\omega_{0} t \gg 1$ \textit{and} $\Dot{s}(t)$ is slowly varying, the integrand evaluates to zero.
+when $t_{m}=2\pi/\omega_{m}$.
+In the limit where $\omega_{0} \gg \omega_{m}$, that is, in the limit where $\omega_{0} t \gg 1$ \textit{and} $\Dot{s}_{b}(t)$ is slowly varying, the integrand evaluates to zero.
 The remaining term within the displacement operator signifies that the atom has been displaced with the trap.
 Experimentally, it is recommended to be in the limit $\omega_{0} \gg \omega_{m}$.
 Physically, this limit means that the time period for which we move the trap must be much greater than the time period of atom oscillations in the trap.